heiEzekiel/Learning-Journey-Planning-System/README.md

 This system allows HR/Admin to view, create, update & remove job roles and skills.
 HR/Admin also can assign the skills to roles & skills to courses as required.

-With this, you have successfully setup this project and please feel free to try out this project!

 # Tests

 This project has 3 different testing methods with their respective commands: